homieiot/convention/README.md

 homie/super-car/engine/$properties → "speed,direction,temperature"
 ```

-`$type` can be any string.
+`$type` can be any Topic ID string.
 The following predefined node types allow controllers to identify and present a node in a more distinct way:

-* "lamp": A controller can assume the node is a lamp.
+* "light": A controller can assume the node is a lamp.
 A lamp node should have a power and optionally a color property.
 * "switch": A switch has a power property and can be stateless (push button).

 ----